Plan to Market / Six-Week Cohort

 Finish the six weeks, do the work, and if you don't leave with a board-ready commercialization plan, I keep working with you until you do.
 Same promise I make on every engagement, and one condition, same as all my work: you show up and do the work.

-Request a Charter Seat
+Reserve a Seat

 Or take the call first: 30 minutes, and I'll tell you honestly whether this fits where you are.
+Email me.

 Questions